 A gratin is a type of casserole that has been baked with a cheese or breadcrumb crust on the top.
 The two are pretty much interchangeable here in North America, but we often use casserole to describe a dish that is cooked similarly to a gratin, yet includes meat.
 That’s how I distinguish the two.
 Oh, and gratins must have cheese.
+So, I’m calling this recipe a Potato and Kale Gratin!

 Did you know that gratins and casseroles are the most likely and common food item prepared and given to a family who has just suffered a loss?
 Social gatherings directly after a funeral or burial have more casseroles on the buffet table than any other dish combined.
 If that doesn’t spell comfort, I don’t know what does!